Week 11 NFL score predictions: A guide to best games, more

 Courtney Cronin's pick: Kirk Cousins has performed considerably better on the road, and if he gets Stefon Diggs back from a rib injury, things open up for the Vikings' passing game.
 Plus, a healthy Dalvin Cook adds another element to this offense.
 Minnesota hasn't played its best in prime time this year (losses to the Rams and Saints), but Chicago was where the Vikings sparked a massive turnaround in their season last year.
 Make it two in a row in the Windy City.
 Vikings 21, Bears 18

 Jeff Dickerson's pick: Since Week 4, the Bears have averaged the second-most points per game (34.3) in the NFL.
-Quarterback Mitchell Trubisky -- the reigning NFC Offensive Player of the Week -- has accounted for 19 touchdowns over the last six games.
+Quarterback Mitchell Trubisky -- the reigning NFC Offensive Player of the Week -- has accounted for 19 touchdowns over the past six games.
 Chicago's defense is healthy, led by Khalil Mack, who had two sacks last week in his return.
 Still, the Bears have yet to beat a team of the Vikings' caliber.
 Until they do, questions will continue to linger whether they are truly ready to win the NFC North.
 Vikings 24, Bears 23

 FPI win projection: CHI, 57.5 percent.
 The Vikings and Bears will have their chances to win their division impacted more than any other teams in the league this week, per FPI.
 The Vikings could see their chances swing by 33 percentage points (49 percent with win, 16 percent with loss), and the Bears by 36 (68 percent with win, 32 percent with loss).